MLAkainu/RNCourse/README.md

 # React Native
-This is App learn add goals usng React Native.
+This is App learn add goals using React Native.